Marketing

 • Potential automations.
 How much manual intervention does the strategy require?
 Can you automate email campaigns and retarget ads?
 Do you need to manually invite every single attendee or buy personalized gifts?

-Identify when you need to start and finish promoting your event.
-If you’re hosting an event on-demand, determine whether or not you'll need recurring promotional activities.
 You may find project management methodologies useful for laying out your timeline.
 For example, you could build a Gantt chart where you can assign tasks with deadlines and detailed responsibilities.

 Leads need to be exposed to the same information several times before they click or convert.
 Map out the places where your audience will hear from you, what you’ll be including in those communications, and in which format.
 Drip registrants with information and reminders to drive attendance.

-Here's an example.
+Here's an example of successful event marketing touch points.
 Your potential attendee:

 1. Gets an email recommendation from your event three months in advance